Anusree1603/project-development-case-study/README.md

 ### 🧠 Idea & Planning

-I wanted to build a system to manage income and expenses efficiently.
-Many individuals find it difficult to track their finances and predict future balance, so I developed a web application that provides insights and basic predictive logic based on historical data.
+I designed and developed a system to manage income and expenses efficiently.
+Many individuals find it difficult to track their finances and predict future balance, so I built a web application that provides insights and basic predictive logic based on historical data.

 ---